WikiSound

 Audio Fundamentals

-The building blocks — concepts that come up in every audio decision.
+The building blocks — concepts that come up in every format and conversion decision.

 What Is Bitrate?